SatellitesAndRainforests/microservicesProject/README.md

 typically 1 database per microservice

++ service discovery: Auto detection of devices and services on a network.
++ Eureka Server: has Eureka clients that {register, lookup, connect}, the server knows all the client's ip:port info. the server is a bottleneck and a single point of failure. ip:port info shouldn't be manged within the application, instead use 'service discovery'. if a microservice gets too busy a second instance can be launched.

 ------------------------------------------------------------

 in the directory with the docker-compose.yml file:
 $ docker-compose up -d        //detach, to start the docker compose container network